CodeScop/Oge-Mai-Field-Guide/balancequests.md

 - **Type:** Battle
 - **Requirements:** Defeat 250 Puna
 - **Rewards:** Wardrobe: River Stone Necklace
-- **Recommendations:** After you're done with this, you'll never have to touch another Puna again.
+- **Recommendations:** After you're done with this, you may never have to touch another Puna again.
 Isn't that a lovely thought?
 And you'll have the Necklace.
 Look! https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;crab&#95;necklace.png Isn't it gorgeous?

 ### ** It's Electric!